-Blended families and changing family relationships
+Blended families and stepfamilies: changing family relationships

 Relationships with grandparents, aunts, uncles and cousins often change after separation and divorce.

-For example, you might not continue to have contact with your former partner’s family.
+For example, you might not continue to have contact with the family of your child’s other parent.
 And if you do have contact, it’s natural for it to gradually reduce over the years.

 Maintaining existing extended family relationships